Megyn Kelly

 Megyn Marie Kelly (/ˈmeɪgən/; born November 18, 1970) is an American journalist, attorney, political commentator, and media personality.
-She currently hosts The Megyn Kelly Show, a talk show and podcast that airs daily on Sirius XM's Triumph channel and has over 4 million subscribers on YouTube.
+She hosts The Megyn Kelly Show, a talk show and podcast that airs daily on SiriusXM's Triumph channel and has over 4 million subscribers on YouTube.
 Kelly previously worked at Fox News from 2004 to 2017, where she hosted programs including America Live and The Kelly File, and at NBC News from 2017 to 2018, where she anchored Megyn Kelly Today.
 In 2025, she launched MK Media, a podcast and video network featuring commentary and news programs from independent creators.
 She was named one of Time's 100 most influential people of 2014 and 2025.

 During her time at Fox News, Kelly hosted America Live from 2010 to 2013 and co-anchored America's Newsroom with Bill Hemmer.
 She also moderated several presidential primary debates during the 2016 and 2024 election cycles.
 Her show The Kelly File, which aired from 2013 to 2017, focused on breaking news and political events and was one of the network's top-rated programs.
 After leaving Fox News in January 2017, Kelly joined NBC News to host Megyn Kelly Today.
 She left NBC in January 2019 and later transitioned to independent media with her podcast and online platforms.

 Early life and education

-Kelly was born on November 18, 1970 in Champaign, Illinois, to Edward Francis Kelly, Ed.D., who taught in the School of Education at the State University of New York at Albany, and Linda (née DeMaio), a homemaker.
+Kelly was born on November 18, 1970, in Champaign, Illinois, to Edward Francis Kelly, Ed.D., who taught in the School of Education at the State University of New York at Albany, and Linda (née DeMaio), a homemaker.
 She grew up with an older sister, Suzanne (1964–2022) and an older brother, Pete (born c.
 1965).
 She is of Italian and German descent on her mother's side and Irish descent on her father's.
 She was raised Catholic.
 Her father died of a heart attack in 1985 when she was 15 years old.
 She also has a step-sister and a step-brother from her mother's second marriage, to Peter Kirwan.

 Kelly attended Tecumseh Elementary School in suburban Syracuse, New York.
-When she was 9, her family moved to Delmar, New York, a suburb of Albany, where she attended Bethlehem Central High School.
+When she was nine, her family moved to Delmar, New York, a suburb of Albany, where she attended Bethlehem Central High School.
 After high school, she studied political science at Syracuse University, graduating in 1992 with a Bachelor of Arts.
 She then attended Albany Law School, where she was an editor of the Albany Law Review.
 She graduated in 1995 with a Juris Doctor.

 Kelly was an associate attorney in the Chicago office of law firm Bickel & Brewer LLP.
 In fall 1996, she co-wrote an article, "The Conflicting Roles of Lawyer as Director", for the American Bar Association's journal, Litigation.
 She later worked at Jones Day Law Firm for nine years, where one of her clients was the credit bureau Experian.